 As mentioned earlier, digital marketing has a lot of types.
 To hold the title of digital marketing manager, you are expected to be well-versed in the whole scene of digital marketing!

-Digital marketing managers are responsible for planning digital marketing campaigns and they also execute marketing strategies on online platforms to assure digital channels are optimally used for marketing purposes.
+Digital marketing managers are responsible for planning digital marketing campaigns and they also execute digital marketing strategies on online platforms to assure digital channels are optimally used for marketing purposes.
 They are also tasked with analyzing metrics and identifying digital trends which can boost their marketing effectiveness.

 In an ideal work setting, handling a lot of responsibilities simply means more pay!
 A digital marketing manager generally earns an average of $79,609 per year according to Glassdoor.com.